Shakespeared101/FairLens/README.md

-# WatchDogs - Privacy Guardian Browser Extension
+# FairLens - Privacy Guardian Browser Extension

 ![WatchDogs Logo](assets/icons/icon128.png)

-**WatchDogs** is a cross-browser extension designed to protect users from dark patterns and help them understand privacy policies.
+**FairLens** is a cross-browser extension designed to protect users from dark patterns and help them understand privacy policies.
 It provides three powerful features to enhance your online privacy and awareness.

 ## Features